DigiBP/Team-Blueberries/README.md

 <h3 id="5.4 Make scenario Confirm and sign HR">5.4 Make scenario "Confirm and sign HR"</h3>
 <a href="https://eu1.make.com/28131/scenarios/1567686/edit"> <b>&rarr; Link to Make scenario 4</b></a>

-<p>After an absence request has been definitively approved, the trigger in a new make scenario will make an HTTP request to the camunda workflow.
+<p>After an absence request has been definitively approved, the trigger in a new Make scenario will send an HTTP request to the camunda workflow.
 This scenario is the first step of two, which will continue in the following scenario named "Send Confirmation to HR and Employee".</p>

 ![image](https://github.com/DigiBP/Team-Blueberries/assets/116253747/725491a3-c3df-4f61-9783-898830ed5ad3)
 </br>

-<p>Because we require a signature from the manager to finalise the absence request approval, we created a make scenario that generates a document from a google docs template with the following information:</p>
+<p>Because we require a signature from the manager to finalise the absence request approval, we created a Make scenario that generates a document from a google docs template with the following information:</p>

 ![image](https://github.com/DigiBP/Team-Blueberries/assets/116253747/3ff45f2c-858b-48c4-bae0-6c155d1fb658)